+Origin Ethiopia

-Origin Ethiopia Region Chelchele
+Region Chelchele

-Farm Various smallholders Various heirloom
+Farm Various smallholders

-Variety Ethiopian Varieties
+Variety Various heirloom Ethiopian Varieties

 Altitude 2000-2300 masl

 Proc.
 Method Natural Yirgacheffe

+The Cup

+" Fruity and floral with lemon-lime, berry, caramel and lemonade."

 for better quality cherry, some do not.

 - The wet mill then delivers parchment coffee to a delivery station warehouse.
 In Yirgacheffe, this delivery station is in Dila. - Coffees are labeled with a region and then are graded based both on physical qualities as well as cup quality.
 Higher quality coffee fetches a higher price. - Coffee is categorized into 81 generic grades of coffee at the ECX: Processing: Washed, Un-washed, Region: Yirgacheffe, Sidama, Limu, etc. Flavor: A (Representative of region's cup characteristics) B (Less so), Grade: 1-9 (defect count) - Tracibility on the coffee an exporter purchases coffee through the ECX will, at most, be labelled as "Yirgacheffe: Konga" or "Sidama: Borena." - Once a specific lot is purchased, it is then shipped to the buyer (typically an exporter in Ethiopia). - Full lots come divided in 30 bag chop sub-lots (parchment).
 Exporters who are buying and selling many containers will cup through the sub-lots to select the top lots and build a full container from these.